What is a Contractor Agreement?

 What are the most common mistakes to avoid?

-Not having an Independent Contractor Agreement.
+Not having a Contractor Agreement.

-Not having an Independent Contractor Agreement with your independent contractor is just as bad as buying an item based off of a single photo.
+Not having a Contractor Agreement with your independent contractor is just as bad as buying an item based off of a single photo.
 Sure, it’s possible that it will be as good as it looks.
 But more often than not, it won’t be.
 The same will be true for the work or service you will get when you don’t have a contract.
 If he or she does not deliver or perform as good as what you had in mind, you won’t have anything to fall back on.
 The same goes for someone who works as an Independent Contractor without a contract.
 You might be committing to something in your head but the other party may be expecting something else.
 Without a contract, you’ll be hard pressed to show that that was not what was agreed upon.

 Not clearly defining the terms of the engagement.